Not Everyone Will Agree, But These Are the 6 Fashion Trends Our Editors Feel Are Outdated for Spring

 Their selection was varied and, in many instances, quite diplomatic.
 As fashion editors, we try and remain open to all trends permeating the style scene.
 However, when it comes to what we ourselves want to wear, we naturally have opinions.
 I don't expect you to agree with all of the below—there are some pieces I know I'll still be wearing well into 2025 that some of my colleagues are saying they're passing on—but that's the beauty of democracy.

-So, if you're interested in learning which trends our editors are pausing on or, in extreme circumstances, have even branded as feeling pretty dated in 2025, you'll find those insights below, followed by the trends our editors are excited to embrace next year, too.
+So, if you're interested in learning which trends our editors are pausing on or, in extreme circumstances, have even branded as feeling pretty dated in 2025, you'll find those insights below, followed by the trends our editors are excited to embrace this year, too.
 From jeans to shoes, this is what they said.

-5 Trends Our Editors Aren't Carrying Over to 2025, and 5 They Are
+6 Trends Our Editors Aren't Carrying Over to 2025, and 6 They Are

-Passing: Mesh Flats
+1. Passing: Mesh Flats

 Wearing: Red Flats